Hakeemmidan/chocolate-icecream-playground/README.md

 - A product has many reviews
 - A review belongs to a product

+## Architectural decisions
+Nothing major.
+But here are some:
+- Used Rails for the backend
+  - To match the company's stack
+  - And also since I'm most familiar with Rails
+- Chose to use Rails' Minitests instead of RSpec
+  - Minitests seemed sufficent for the level of complexity that I wanted to test, so I went with using it

 ## Things to possibly do
 - Nest API routes under versioned API (for backwards compatability)